Carbon Ceramic Brakes Lifespan: Street vs Track

 Replace if

-• Cracks: any crack extending to the inner or outer edge.
+• Any crack extending to the inner or outer edge.

-Most “CCB failures” are wrong spec + wrong pads + no air.
-Match the rotor to the heat load.
+Many “CCB failures” are really wrong spec + wrong pads + weak airflow.
+Match the system to the heat load, not just the wheel size.

 How long do carbon ceramic brakes last on the street?